Cannabis Transparency Standards™ (CTS)

 Removing Doubt From Source & Quality

-Considering that many consumers of cannabis are fighting serious illnesses, product manufacturers are morally incumbent to source the cleanest and most responsibly manufactured cannabinoids available.
-It takes experience and knowledge to circumvent the hype and questionable business practices that exist around any industry that is growing as fast as today’s medical cannabinoid market.
+Considering many consumers of cannabis are fighting serious illnesses, it is morally incumbent that product manufacturers source the cleanest and most responsibly manufactured cannabinoids available.
+It takes experience and knowledge to circumvent the hype and questionable business practices that exist around any industry growing as fast as today’s medical cannabinoid market.

-The importance of purity for consumers who may be struggling with a compromised immune system puts a deep level of responsibility on product manufacturers to follow safety standards that mirror the best practices of other high compliance industries, particularly when operating in a space that has no regulatory board for the purpose of monitoring, validating, and certifying the practices of product manufacturers.
+The importance of purity for consumers who may be struggling with a compromised immune system puts a deep level of responsibility on product manufacturers to follow safety standards that mirror the best practices of other high compliance industries.
+This is especially true when operating in a space like hemp, which has no legitimate regulatory boards for monitoring, validating, and certifying the practices of product manufacturers.
 This extends to the quality and safety transparency of the ingredients that companies source to develop their products.

 First Cannabis Consumer Safety Seal